 - Convenience.
 The breast is always available.

-- Minimizes the consumption of processed foods.
+- Minimises the consumption of processed milk.

 - Better for baby’s digestion, and overall gut health.